rabstolaf/CURI2021-Raspberry-Pi/README.md

 For testing the image - testing and compare version with some minor test:
   1. chmod u+x mytest.sh
   2. ./mytest.sh
-  3. The above script will produce a testing for 6 patternlets and all modules
+  3. The above script will produce a testing for 6 patternlets and 1 module each patternlet